Empowering Embodied Visual Tracking with Visual Foundation Models and Offline RL: Experiments

 \subsection{Training Time-performance Superiority}

 The first column of Table~\ref{tab:main_results} indicates the detailed training time of each method.
-In the previous online RL method, the agent takes a huge amount of interactions with the environment, resulting in the inefficiency in training.
-All the online baselines (SARL, AD-VAT, AD-VAT+, RSPT, TS) that need to interact with the environment in training take at least 12 hours of training.
-SARL, AD-VAT+, and TS even take more than 24 hours to train a comparable tracker.
-Our proposed method only needs 1 hour to outperform all other methods, which shows the advantage of our proposed method in training efficiency.
+All online baselines (SARL, AD-VAT, AD-VAT+, RSPT, TS, Dagger) take at least 12 hours of training.
+SARL, AD-VAT+, TS, and Dagger take more than 24 hours to train a comparable tracker.
+Our proposed method takes 1 hour to outperform all other methods, which shows the advantage of our proposed method in training efficiency.
 DiMP uses a pre-trained video tracker with a PID controller, which does not need additional training time.
-However, it needs to manually tune the PID parameters and can not handle complex environments.
+However, it needs to manually tune the PID parameters and cannot handle complex environments.